Category Archives: Online Reputation Management

 6. Educate yourself on SEO tactics and use keyword density analysis tools where possible to analyze incoming reviews against existing ones, thereby finding duplicates or potentially fraudulent content that should not appear within search engine rankings for your business’s profile page and other website listings.

-7. Request help from any partners you may have with large online presence such as Yelp, Superpages, etc., who may be able to continue monitoring suspicious-looking material appearing on these sites before it reaches top ranks within search engine indexes.
+7. Request help from any partners you may have with large online presence, such as Google My Business, Superpages, etc., who may be able to continue monitoring suspicious-looking material appearing on these sites before it reaches top ranks within search engine indexes.
 Additionally, leverage manual auditing processes of third-party review sites like TripAdvisor and G2Crowd and vet content before anything goes live, which will ensure a clean presence online in other areas besides just Google’s algorithm-generated listings.
 Finally, consider utilizing artificial intelligence-driven sentiment analysis services like Abodera which are designed specifically for identifying fake accounts at scale within digital platforms so they can be flagged & removed permanently over time.

 Tips to Prevent Fake Reviews in the Future